julien-muke/deploy-nextjs-s3-cloudfront-github-actions/README.md

 ![CloudFront-Global copy 2](https://github.com/julien-muke/deploy-nextjs-s3-cloudfront-github-actions/assets/110755734/a965c1f6-7150-4604-8d33-cd0f5773f409)

-## ➡️ Step 7 - Integrate AWS with Github for Github Actions Workflow
+## ➡️ Step 7 - Setup a CI/CD Pipeline with GitHub Actions and AWS

 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 You can create workflows that run tests whenever you push a change to your repository, or that deploy merged pull requests to production.